BobKuczewski/CardIAC/README.md

 says "MOVE BUG TO CELL 00 STOP".
 So we click on the "hole" for memory cell 00 to move the bug and we can finally ... stop.

+Once the program has been written and entered (as it has been in this tutorial), new input values can be entered, and the program can be run again.
+Indeed, with a few small changes, this program could loop back to the beginning and continue to add pairs of numbers (taking them from the input cards) and produce a list of sums (to the output cards).
+But that's not really the best use of this "virtual cardboard" computer.
+The best use is to understand the fundamental notions of how a set of stored computer instructions can be cycled through a very simple machine to process data (including input and output).

+The instructions of CardIAC (such as IN, STO, ADD, SUB, JMP) are very similar to the instructions of real computers.
+But CardIAC goes one level deeper and shows how each of those "macro" instructions are made up of several "micro-instructions" such as "fetch an instruction", "increment the program counter", and "move" data.
+The process is certainly tedious, but it demonstrates the building blocks of all modern digital computers.